Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 can be controlled over **USB**.
 With the provided API for many :ref:`programming languages <stepper_brick_programming_interface>` you can control the direction, velocity and acceleration of the connected motor.
+Step modes of the motor can be choosen between full-step and 1/256-steps.

 Two :ref:`Bricklet <primer_bricklets>` ports can be used to extend the features of this Brick.
 It can also be used together with other Bricks in a